Saint Petersburg–Moscow railway: The ruler legend

 In 2001, Russia's first high-speed rail line was planned to be constructed along the same route, but the project was eventually shelved amid ecological protests and concerns about the fragile environment of the Valdai Hills.
 In 2019, the start of a new design phase was given approval.
+Construction on the Moscow–Saint Petersburg high-speed railway began in March 2024.